lucerion/pub_sub_hub/apps/publisher/README.md

 # Publisher

-Publish new content to the Hub
+Service that sends channels data to the Hub